RestoreMonarchyPlugins/UnturnedDocumentation/Unturned Server/making-server-public.md

 2. Find the **ExampleServer.bat** file and run it.
 From now on, use this file to start your server.

 > **💡 PRO TIP**
 > The `Example` in the command is the name of the folder where your server files are located in the **Servers** directory.
-If you have already set up your server, replace `Example` with the name of your server folder, for example, `Default`.
+If you have already set up your server, replace `Example` with the name of your server folder, for example, `Default` Alternatively you can just rename the `Servers/Default` folder to `Servers/Example` and use the `ExampleServer.bat` file as is.
-> Alternatively you can just rename the `Servers/Default` folder to `Servers/Example` and use the `ExampleServer.bat` file as is.
+>
 > ![Startup command](assets/startup_command.png)